ctjong/orion/Readme.md

 ## Contributing

 Any change to resources in this repository must be through pull requests.
 No pull request can be merged without being reviewed by the repository admin.
+Please mention which issue you are resolving with the pull request (you can type '#' and select the issue from the list).
+If the issue hasn't been created yet, please create one first and assign it to yourself.

+Please go to [Issues](https://github.com/ctjong/orion/issues) to see the list of all open issues.
+Thank you!

 ## License